BitByte-TPC/beginners-byte/CONTRIBUTING.md

 ## Making Changes

 * Create a branch : `git checkout -b branch-name`.
-Please avoidmworking directly on the `master` branch.
+Please avoid working directly on the `master` branch.
 * Make commits of logical units.
 * Make changes in `repositories.json` file only.
 * Put this `json object` anywhere in between the other repositories listed in the file **but please do not add it at the start or end of the list.**